DigitalState/Platform/README.md

 ## Documentation

-The SDK contains various pre-built commands, implemented as Ansible playbooks [here](resource/orchestration/index.md), to help with development and orchestration.
+The SDK contains various pre-built commands, implemented as Ansible playbooks [here](resource/orchestration/index.md), to help with development, testing and deployment.

 ## Contributing